-How to increase disk space of C drive (system partition)
+1. How to increase disk space of C drive in Windows server

 Many types of files are writing into system partition C continuously, it will be full sooner or later.
 Windows 2008 servers have running many years, so most of server administrators encountered this issue.
 In this situation, it costs such a long time to recreate partitions and restore everything from backup.

-With disk partition software, you can increase disk space of C drive from other partitions.
-Shrink any data volume, then part of free unused space will be converted to Unallocated.
+With disk partition software, you can increase disk space of C drive by moving free space from other partitions.
+Shrink a volume on the same disk, then part of free unused space will be converted to Unallocated.
 Unallocated space can be moved and combined to system C drive.
-By this method, you can increase C drive disk space in Windows Server 2008 (and R2) without losing data.
+In this way, you can increase C drive disk space in Windows Server 2008/2012/2016/2019/2022 without losing data.
 Operating System, programs, Windows services and anything else keep the same with before.

-Steps to extend disk space of system C: drive in Windows Server 2008 R2:
+How to extend disk space of C: drive in Windows Server 2008 R2 and other versions:

-Step 1: Right click drive D: (the right contiguous partition) and select "Resize/Move Volume", drag left border towards right in the pop-up window, or enter an amount in the box behind "Unallocated space before" (1024MB=1GB).
+Step 1: Right click D: drive (the right contiguous partition) and select "Resize/Move Volume", drag left border towards right in the pop-up window, or enter an amount in the box behind "Unallocated space before".

 Step 2: Right click C: drive and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.